cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 ## Alternative Approaches

-> This section contains information around alternative options that are considered
-> before making a decision.
-It should contain a explanation on why the alternative
-> approach(es) were not chosen.
+The existing alternative approaches for transaction gossiping are:
+- FLOOD - the current transaction gossiping protocol in CometBFT
+- CAT Mempool - the transaction gossiping proposed by Celestia
+- Limiting number of peers to send a transaction to - Experimental protocol in CometBFT
+- Etherium's transaction gossiping protocol.

+### FLOOD - the current transaction gossiping protocol in CometBFT

+Currently, CometBFT gossips each transaction to all the connected peers, except the sender of the transaction.
+Thus, for every transaction, CometBFT keeps a list of senders to make sure it is not sent again to a node that has sent it.
+This does not prevent a node to send the transaction to a node that has sent it to the sender, thus creating a lot of duplicates.

+This is the exact problem DOG was designed to tackle.

 ## Decision

-The CometBFT team has decided to implement the protocol on top of the existing mempool (`flood` ) dissemination protocol but make it optional.
-The protocol can be activated/deactivate via a new config flag `enable_dog_protocol`.
+The CometBFT team has decided to implement the protocol on top of the existing mempool (`flood` ) dissemination protocol, but make it optional.
+The protocol can be activated/deactivated via a new config flag `enable_dog_protocol`.
 More details on this in the sections below.

 ## Detailed Design

 We start the design section with a general description of how the algorithm works.

-CometBFT, at the moment, caches received transactions.
-For all transactions, CometBFT stores the IDs of all the peers that have sent it in a `senders` list.
+CometBFT caches received transactions and stores the IDs of all the peers that have sent it in a `senders` list.
 When a transaction enters the mempool, if it was already received it can be retrieved from the cache.
 When this happens a certain number of times, the receiving node notifies the sender to stop forwarding any transaction from the peer that had originally sent the transaction.
 The exact point when the notification is sent is defined below as a redundancy threshold.
 (TODO LiNK)